 Minimum Requirement for size and resolution

 Lines, symbols and text should be large enough that they can be easily interpreted at the operational viewing distance.
 Also, for clear representation, symbols require a minimum number of screen units (pixels), depending on their complexity.
-The ensuing requirements for size in absolute and pixel terms are described in this clause.
+The ensuing requirements for size in absolute and pixel terms are described in this clause. [this is PS developer?]

-The minimum sizes for all symbols should be as shown in the Portrayal Catalogue.
+The minimum sizes for all symbols must be as defined in the Portrayal Catalogue.

 Enough "picture units" (pixels) must be used to draw small features and symbols clearly and allow viewers to distinguish similar symbols.
-Symbols should therefore always be drawn with at least the same number of pixels as are required to draw the symbol at the size defined in the Portrayal Catalogue for the minimum resolution and minimum chart display area.
+Symbols must therefore always be drawn with at least the same number of pixels as are required to draw the symbol at the size defined in the Portrayal Catalogue for the minimum resolution and minimum chart display area.

 NOTE (informative): This requirement means the minimum height in pixels of a symbol is: (symbol height in mm) divided by the "pixel size" for the minimum size chart display (see clause C-20.1).